UNITED24 - Make a charitable donation in support of Ukraine!

 Most notably not on the list of seven presidential candidates approved by the powerful Guardians Council was the man many think would be Raisi's most serious rival -- former parliament speaker Ali Larijani.
 Well known in Iran, Larijani had held several key posts in government.

-Raisi was defeated in the 2017 election in which many people say they voted for Rohani in order to prevent the cleric -- who is linked to the horrific 1980s massacre of thousands of political prisoners -- from becoming president.
+Raisi was defeated in the 2017 election in which many people say they voted for Rohani in order to prevent the cleric -- who was linked to the horrific 1980s massacre of thousands of political prisoners -- from becoming president.

 A series of polls of Iranian public opinion were conducted in mid-2019 by the Center for International and Security Studies at Maryland and IranPoll, a Toronto-based body, which have done numerous similar studies in the past.
 Qasem Suleimani, commander of the Islamic Revolutionary Guard Corps' elite Quds Force, was at 81% popularity (nearly 59% of respondents strongly support him).
 Raisi, who lost to Rouhani in the 2017 elections and was head of the judiciary and a possible successor to Supreme Leader Ayatollah Ali Khamenei, exceeded Rouhani in popularity according to the new polls, with nearly 64% approval and 28% strong approval.